lmariscal/figures/.github/README.md

 See the [source](src/figures.nim) for supported symbols.

 To use unicode in windows you must change the codepage.
-By default it sets up chcp on startup, to disable this functionaly and manually set it up define
+By default it sets up chcp on startup, to disable this functionality and manually set it up define
 ```nochcp```.

 ```nim
-import figures
+from figures import nil

 echo(figures.tick & " done")
 // Other OSes: ✔︎ done